asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Long Build Times

 Are teams waiting for builds that take more than ten to fifteen minutes on build servers?
 This is downtime that every developer experiences.
-Adding developers makes the problem worse for the existing developers, as there is more contention on build severs and more queuing waiting for builds to finish.
+Adding developers makes the problem worse for the existing developers, as there is more contention on build servers and more queuing waiting for builds to finish.

 Investigate the source of slow builds.
 Is it an issue that can be improved by upgrading server hardware or adding build agents?
-Adding hardware is a cheap activity that can increase the productivity of the entire organization.
+Adding hardware or additional software licenses is a cheap activity that can increase the productivity of the entire organization.

 Are tests the slowest part of the build?
 Get help with the design of the existing test suite.
 Often teams who do not have experience with TDD or microtesting end up writing very large tests that tend to be slow.
 Are your tests hitting a database, accessing the file system, relying on an external service?
-These all tend to be slow.
 Refactor the tests and the code under test to no longer interact with these parts of the system.
-Empower teams to track test timings and fix slow running tests.
+Encourage teams to track test runtimes and fix slow running tests.
 In one investigation I've found a test that took thirteen seconds to complete.
 It was reduced to microseconds by simply replacing the usage of a auto-mocking library with a hand-rolled test double.

 ### Developer Hardware

 Are teams working in a huge monolithic codebase?
 I've seen large, poorly designed codebases drive up local compile and test times.
-Improving the local build times and environment can create another huge improvement to developer workflow.
+Improving the local build times and development environment can create another huge improvement for developer workflow.
 Not only does it get developers the time back waiting on the build, it has a much larger impact, keeping them in flow longer and preventing them from getting distracted on every build.

 #### Monitor Local Build Times